NatashaGrech/workplace-research-project/README.md

 # workplace-research-project
 All code pertaining to The Workplace research project.

-Data can be downloaded from https://data.stackexchange.com/workplace/queries.
+Data was gathered from https://workplace.stackexchange.com/ and can be downloaded at https://data.stackexchange.com/workplace/queries.

 ## Code Files